New Hampshire Presidential Primary 2016

 Posted February 11, 2016

 How did Sanders and Trump really do in New Hampshire?
-CUR's maps help tell the story
+Our maps help tell the story.

 The results of Tuesday's presidential primary in New Hampshire have the political world buzzing.
 Vermont Senator Bernie Sanders resoundingly won the Democratic primary over former Secretary of State Hillary Clinton.
 Reality TV personality Donald Trump won the Republican primary.
 All eyes are now on the next round of primary elections to be held later this month, especially in South Carolina, and then the bulk of the states that hold their primaries this spring.